 I’m going to do this 30-day thought life challenge throughout the month of April.
 I’d love for you to do it with me over on Instagram!

 I’m so excited because this study is a summary of everything I have learned over the past five to seven years.
 Our thought life is so very important because everything we do, small or big, bad or good, starts with a thought.

-Yet, typically, we tend to let them run wild and unreined.
 I didn’t even know that I could control my thoughts until I was in my 30s!
 Now, after research, I understand that I am not hostage to my thoughts and am even capable of controlling how my brain grows.

 Yep, you heard me right!
 It’s called neuroplasticity and, simply put, it’s the brain’s ability to grow and adapt.
 If you continue to think postive thoughts your brain will improve postively.
 If you think negatively, your brain will grow negatively.

 Neurosurgeon and author Dr. Caroline Leaf explains in her YouTube series that you have 12 to 48 hours to let a thought go.
 If you do not, it will become a semi-permanent memory.

 It’s semi-permanent because nothing in the brain is permanent because it continues to grow and create brain cells.
 And that’s amazing because it means you can rewire your own brain!
 You can shape it with positive thoughts.

 For more science on this amazing phenomenon, check out Caroline’s book Switch On Your Brain.